The Hostages

 The Human Cost of Hamas Terror and the Fight for Their Freedom

 On October 7, 2023, Hamas terrorists invaded Israel, murdering over 1,200 people and taking more than 250 hostages into Gaza.
 These hostages—men, women, children, elderly, and foreign nationals—became pawns in a brutal conflict.
-While some have been freed through ceasefire agreements and rescue operations, dozens remain in captivity, facing torture, abuse, and inhumane conditions.
-This page documents their stories, the ongoing efforts to bring them home, and the tragic fate of those who did not survive.
+While some have been freed through ceasefire agreements and rescue operations, dozens remained in captivity for over two years, facing torture, abuse, and inhumane conditions.

 Hostage Releases: A Glimmer of Hope